angristan/awesome-stars/README.md

 - [centreon/centreon](https://github.com/centreon/centreon) - Centreon is a network, system and application monitoring tool.
 Centreon is the only AIOps Platform Providing Holistic Visibility to Complex IT Workflows from Cloud to Edge.
 - [dzuelke/wordpress-12factor](https://github.com/dzuelke/wordpress-12factor) - WordPress, the Twelve-Factor way: fully managed using Composer and configured using environment variables.
 - [aws/aws-sdk-php](https://github.com/aws/aws-sdk-php) - Official repository of the AWS SDK for PHP (@awsforphp)
 - [ip2location/ip2location-piwik](https://github.com/ip2location/ip2location-piwik) - Use IP2Location geolocation database to lookup for accurate visitor location in Matomo (Piwik) 3.x.
-It enables the user to find the country, region, city, coordinates, zip code, time zone, ISP, domain name, connection type, area code, weather, MCC, MNC, mobile brand name, elevation and usage type that any IP address or hostname originates from.
+It enables the user to find the country, region, city, coordinates, zip code, time zone, ISP, domain name, connection type, area code, weather, MCC, MNC, mobile brand name, elevation, usage type, address type and IAB category that any IP address or hostname originates from.
 - [aholkner/matomo-cloudflare-location-provider](https://github.com/aholkner/matomo-cloudflare-location-provider) - Provide Geolocation information to Matomo (Piwik) from Cloudflare request header
 - [Open-Web-Analytics/Open-Web-Analytics](https://github.com/Open-Web-Analytics/Open-Web-Analytics) - Web Analytics, open sourced.
 Open Web Analytics is an open source alternative to commercial tools such as Google Analytics.
 Stay in control of the data you collect about the use of your website or app.
 Please consider sponsoring this project.
 - [cloudharmony/block-storage](https://github.com/cloudharmony/block-storage) - Block storage test suite based on SNIA's Solid State Storage Performance Test Specification Enterprise v1.1